ibis-hdl/compiler/Readme.md

     - Visual Studio 2017, Version 15.8 (in 2018)

 * cmake 3.18
+    - ninja (recommended)
-    - ninja (GNU make not well supported by the maintainer)
+    - GNU make (not well supported by maintainer)

 * python 3 to generate some files

-* A lot of memory, highly recommended are 16GB
+* much memory, highly recommended are 16GB

 Required 3rd party Libraries